ex-rookie/itunes-db-python/README.md

 # itunes-db-python
 Parse the Library.xml from itunes to extract Track/Album/Artist data and insert to SQLite DB

+Prerequisites:

+Python-3.5 or newer

+SQLite DB Browser to inspect the DB

 Instructions:

 $ git clone https://github.com/experienced-rookie/itunes-db-python